7 Wonderful Winter Mantel Decorating Ideas

 If you have small Christmas trees, they will be a great addition to winter decor.
 I had 3 small trees that I used in our entry and kitchen.

 First, I removed the lights and the ornaments.
-One tree had a snowy look to it with a burlap wrapper – perfect for a soft winter mantel with texture.
+One tree had a snowy look with a burlap wrapper – perfect for a soft winter mantel with texture.

 TIP: Burlap is another fabric that adds a rustic, natural and wintery feel.